 Some Course Details May Change 

 Environmental sustainability is also a focus.
 The knowledge gained from the course will help you to create sustainable practices within New Zealand.

-One year won't be enough!
-Once you've graduated you can continue on to the Level 6 diploma where you'll gain more advanced skills and knowledge with a focus on research design, environmental and ecological reporting.
+This course is designed as an entry to the Level 6 diploma, where you'll gain more advanced skills and knowledge.
+It includes a focus on research design and environmental and ecological reporting.
 You’ll also choose elective papers in biosecurity or aquaculture.

-By the time you graduate you’ll have gained a variety of practical and risk management skills, and if you want to gain a degree, these diplomas are your ticket into the third year of the Bachelor of Science with the University of Waikato.
+By the time you graduate you’ll have gained a variety of practical and risk management skills, and if you want to gain a degree, these diplomas are your ticket into the third year of either Te Pukenga’s Bachelor of Applied Science (Biodiversity Management) or a Bachelor of Science (Ecology and Biodiversity) with the University of Waikato.

 Upon successfully completing the requirements you'll receive the award of:

 - New Zealand Diploma in Environmental Management (Terrestrial) (Level 5)

 |To be confirmed View more details

 1 year full-time, including holidays (if applicable)

 |$7,989 for domestic students View full fees information

 To see the information for international students change your location using the button at the top right of the screen.